rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_1.md

 ![add/delete](../assets/add-delete.png)

 # Summary
-In this part of the tutorial, you saw how by defining some document structure and using [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html)you can create the bones of an application in a few lines of code.
+In this part of the tutorial, you saw how by defining some document structure and using [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html) you can create the bones of an application in a few lines of code.
 [The next section](get_started_part_2.md) will cover how to improve the look and feel of your application.